Epstein-Barr Virus Infection, Symptoms, and Possible Treatments

 Regular exercise appears to boost the activity of the immune system and often reduces emotional stress.
 Exercise has many benefits.
 Very intense exercise or exercising for too long or too often may contribute to physical stress within the body and should probably be avoided, however.
 Getting an adequate amount of sleep and avoiding other infections should help to reduce physical stress.
 Steps to avoid infections, such as washing hands frequently, are important.

 Questions About the Virus

-There are many unanswered questions about the Epstein-Barr virus and its behaviour.
-Researchers are exploring the reasons why many of us are apparently not harmed by the EBV in our body while others are.
+Many unanswered questions about the Epstein-Barr virus and its behaviour exist.
+Researchers are exploring the reasons why some of us are apparently not harmed by the EBV in our body while others are.
 They are also investigating the possibility of using a vaccine to prevent EBV infections.

 For now, it seems as though the Epstein-Barr virus is our partner in life.
 We need to do what we can to make this relationship an unequal partnership and to prevent the virus from getting the upper hand.